 This book introduces eSim to the reader and illustrates all the features of eSim with examples.
 The software architecture of eSim is presented in Chapter 2 while Chapter 3 gives the user step by step instructions to install eSim on a typical computer system.
 Chapter 4 gets the user started with eSim.
 It takes them through a tour of eSim with the help of a simple RC circuit example.
 Chapter 5 illustrates how to create the circuit schematic in esim and Chapter 6 explains simulating the circuit schematic.
-The advanced features of eSim such as Model Builder and Sub circuit Builder are covered in Chapter 7 and Chapter 8 respectively.
-Additional features in eSim like mixed mode simulation and OpenModelica are covered in Chapter 9 and Chapter 10 respectively.
-Chapter 11 illustrates how to use eSim for solving circuit simulation problems.
-The last chapter, Chapter 12 explains how eSim can be used to do PCB layout.
+The advanced features of eSim such as Model Builder and Subcircuit Builder are covered in Chapter 7 and Chapter 8 respectively.
+Additional features in eSim like NGHDL, Makerchip-NgVeri and OpenModelica are covered in Chapter 9, Chapter 10 and Chapter 11 respectively.
+Chapter 12 illustrates how to use eSim for solving circuit simulation problems.
+The last chapter, Chapter 13 explains how eSim can be used to do PCB layout.